Changhao-Xu/changhao-xu.github.io/index.md

 <strong>This is what I do</strong>

 <ul>
-  <li>I work on machine learning (teach machines to enhance decision-making), wearable devices (design health solutions through sensors), and data science (extracting insights from complex data).</li>
+  <li>I work on machine learning (teach machines to enhance decision-making) and data science (extract insights from complex data).</li>
-  <li>I write models, pipelines, and apps.
+  <li>I do software.
+I write models, pipelines, and apps.
 I enjoy learning and problem solving.</li>
+  <li>I work on wearable devices (design health solutions through sensors).</li>
-  <li>I make sensors, electronics, and integrated platforms.
+  <li>I do hardware.
+I make sensors, electronics, and integrated platforms.
 I am always the first to test these wearables on myself.</li>
 </ul>

 <strong>This is what I did</strong>

 <ul>
-  <li>I developed robust physiological and biochemical sensors in an integrated electronic skin for continuous monitoring.</li>
+  <li>I developed robust physiological and biochemical sensors in an integrated wearable platform for continuous monitoring.</li>
   <li>I wrote machine learning models for time-series multimodal biosignals datastream.</li>
   <li>I wrote a doctoral thesis titled <a href="https://thesis.library.caltech.edu/16297/">Electronic Skin in Robotics and Healthcare: Towards Multimodal Sensing and Intelligent Analysis</a>.</li>
 </ul>